Not all First Responders get to be at home on Christmas Day.

 It’s just a fact of life when you live this lifestyle!

-This doesn’t always mean that it’s a walk in the park for those people to leave their family and traditions behind.
 No, it is certainly a sacrifice when plans get changed, especially year after year.
 And yeah… the holidays for first responders are stressful!

 What our littlest humans don’t understand is when a family member, particularly a close one like mom or dad, has to miss out on the holiday festivities due to work.